 When taken in equal doses, Dexedrine is a stronger medication than Ritalin.

 Dexedrine has been approved for use in patients age 3 years and older.

 What are the side effects associated with Dexedrine?

-Dexedrine has a high potential for abuse and addiction, especially among people who do not have ADHD.
+Dexedrine has a high potential for abuse, especially among people who do not have ADHD.

 - Download: The Complete Guide to ADHD Medications

 - Read: A Parent’s Guide to ADHD Medications